rayference/dessinemoi/docs/index.rst

 .. code-block:: bash

-   conda install -c eradiate dessinemoi
+   conda install -c conda-forge dessinemoi

 The :ref:`usage` section presents *Dessine-moi*'s features and how to use them.